 - PRACTICE.
 Practice improves muscle memory.
 With practice, you can encourage your artistic brain to go beyond what you are capable of today.
 You will start playing with new ideas.
 In fact, one of the greatest artists, Vincent Van Gogh, said: “As practice makes perfect, I cannot but make progress; each drawing one makes, each study one paints, is a step forward.”.

 - GET INTO A CLASS.
-Aside from practicing, enrolling yourself into an art class is a great idea in honing your artistic brain.
+Aside from practising, enrolling yourself in an art class is a great idea in honing your artistic brain.
 It’s awesome to be taught by real industry professionals especially if you are just starting your artistic journey.
 You gain new insights from people who have years of experience behind them.
 There are art colleges that teach the business side of arts.
-You will need these skills to start earning from your artworks, and avoid being a starving artist.
-[For in-depth discussion on how to earn a living as an artist, go here.]
+You will need these skills to start earning from your artworks and avoid being a starving artist.
+[For an in-depth discussion on how to earn a living as an artist, go here.]

 As a piece of advice, don’t just limit yourself as an artist.
 Explore the boundless potentials of your artistic brain.